 2 points – errors in 1 figure

-The overall result of 24 points and above indicates the formation and high automation of the child's graphic activity skills (holds a pencil correctly, freely distributes muscle activity hands and fingers when working with it), as well as developed arbitrariness (when performing a task, it focuses its actions on externally specified conditions: sheet line, sample, accuracy requirements.
-The listed features testify in favor of high level the development of fine motor skills in a child, which is essential for the successful mastery of motor skills in educational activities.
+An overall result of 24 points and above indicates that the child’s graphic activity skills are well-formed and highly automated (holds a pencil correctly, freely distributes muscle activity hand and fingers when working with it), as well as developed arbitrariness (when performing a task, he orients his actions to externally specified conditions: sheet layout, sample, accuracy requirements.
+The listed features indicate in favor of high level development of fine motor skills in a child, which is essential for the successful mastery of motor skills in educational activities.

-The overall result from 16 to 23 points indicates sufficient formation and moderate automation of the child's graphic activity skills, as well as moderately developed voluntariness in the regulation of movements.
+An overall result of 16 to 23 points indicates that the child’s graphic activity skills are sufficiently developed and moderately automated, as well as moderately developed voluntary movement regulation.
 Such indicators for the main components of fine motor skills as part of a motor skill are generally sufficient for further learning.

-The overall result of 15 points or less indicates the child's insufficient formation of the motor component of the skill of graphic activity, as well as the low development of voluntary regulation and control over the execution of movements that require accuracy and sufficient performance.
-Such indicators of fine motor skills may not be enough to successfully master the basic skills of educational activities in elementary school.
+An overall result of 15 points or less indicates the child’s insufficient development of the motor component of the skill of graphic activity, as well as the low development of voluntary regulation and control over the execution of movements that require accuracy and sufficient performance.
+Such fine motor skills may not be sufficient for successful mastery of basic learning skills in elementary school.

 Literature